caish-cloud/react-cookies-consent/README.md

 This component lives at the bottom of the screen, and will animate in (if chosen to) to alert the user of their ability to choose their cookie preferences.

+The best place to put this is at the root of your project, such as your providers file, `App.js`, or `layout.js` (for Next.js developers).
+This is because we want this alert to display on any page the user navigates to if not the home page.

 #### Light Theme

 <div style="display: flex; flex: 1; justify-content: center">